 Chez Michou

 Recently reopened after the death of its namesake creator, Chez Michou combines things that Michou loved most — the Montmartre quarter, the color blue, and cross-dressing.
-From the beginning, Michou realised that in Paris, the French capital of drinking and partying, it was important to stand out in order to be successful…and since Édith Piaf or Josephine Baker could only be in one place at a time, why not have someone dressed as them?
+From the beginning, Michou realised that in Paris, the French capital of drinking and partying, (and, I surmise, the World Capital of Sexy) it was important to stand out in order to be successful…and since Édith Piaf or Josephine Baker could only be in one place at a time, why not have someone dressed as them?
 Since then, the drag queens and kings alike, called les Michettes (AKA « the crumbs »), perform seven days a week.
-On the smallest cabaret scene in the city (22 square feet — still bigger than many apartments here) they sing their hearts out dressed as beloved French and international stars.
+On the smallest ~public~ cabaret scene in the city (22 square feet — still bigger than many apartments here) (keep reading for the REAL smallest below) they sing their hearts out dressed as beloved French and international stars.
 Once a month, there’s a lunch show for all the elderly papys and mamies in the neighbourhood as a tribute to Michou’s grandmother.
 Good for when you’re feeling blue (or rainbow‑y).

 ADDRESS: 80 Rue des Martyrs (18th arr.)